nasa/ogma/ogma-cli/README.md

 flags to customize the list of known variables, so that projects can maintain their own variable databases beyond what Ogma includes by default.

-cFS applications are generated using the Ogma command `cfs`, which receives four main arguments:
+cFS applications are generated using the Ogma command `cfs`, which accepts the following arguments:
+- `--input-file FILENAME`: location of the specification or source file for which a cFS application is being generated.
 - `--app-target-dir DIR`: location where the cFS application files must be stored.
 - `--app-template-dir DIR`: location of the cFS application template to use.
-- `--variable-file FILENAME`: a file containing a list of variables that must be made available to the monitor.
+- `--variable-file FILENAME`: a file containing a list of variables to monitor in the cFS application.
 - `--variable-db FILENAME`: a file containing a database of known variables, and the message they are included with.
 - `--handlers-file FILENAME`: a file containing a list of known fault handlers or triggers.
+- `--input-format FORMAT_NAME`: the name of a know input format description file in JSON or XML.
+It can be a path to a file containing such description.
+- `--prop-format FORMAT_NAME`: the name of the format or language in which the properties are encoded.
+For example, a file may contain a list of properties, and each property may contain a field with a formula in SMV (`smv`) or Copilot (`literal`).
+- `--parse-prop-via COMMAND`: a command in the `PATH` capable of translating properties as listed in the specification file into properties in the target property language.
+This external process may be a translation tool, or an LLM capable of translating into the target language.
 - `--template-vars FILENAME`: a JSON file containing a list of additional variables to expand in the template.

+> [!NOTE]
+> Ogma does not guarantee that the result of a translation carried out by
+> calling an external command or LLM with the flag `--parse-prop-via` is
+> correct.
+It is your responsibility as the user to check the output produced
+> by the auxiliary translation command for accuracy.
+Ogma will accept whatever
+> output the command produces as a replacement for the property's formula, and
+> use it without changes if the property format selected is `literal`, or try
+> to translate it into Copilot if a different property format has been
+> selected.
+This limitation applies even in the case where the subsequent
+> translation to Copilot succeeds.

 The following execution generates an initial cFS application for runtime monitoring using Copilot: